Labyrinth (1986 film): Plot

-Sixteen-year-old Sarah Williams recites from a book titled The Labyrinth in the park with her dog Merlin but is unable to remember the last line; they are watched by a barn owl.
-She realizes that she is late to babysit her infant half-brother Toby.
-She rushes home and is confronted by her stepmother, who leaves for dinner with Sarah's father.
-Sarah finds Toby in possession of her treasured teddy bear, Lancelot.
-Sarah is frustrated by this and Toby's constant crying, so she rashly wishes Toby be taken away by the goblins from her book.
-Toby disappears and the Goblin King Jareth appears.
-He offers Sarah her dreams in exchange for the baby, but she refuses, having instantly regretted her wish.
+While in the park with her dog Merlin, 16-year-old Sarah Williams recites from a book titled The Labyrinth, but is unable to remember the last line.
+Realizing that she is late to babysit her infant half-brother Toby, she rushes home and is confronted by her stepmother who goes out with Sarah's father for the night.
+Frustrated that Toby was given her treasured teddy bear, Lancelot, and by his constant crying, Sarah rashly wishes that Toby be taken away by the goblins from her book.
+Toby disappears and the Goblin King Jareth appears, offering Sarah her dreams in exchange for the baby.
+She refuses, instantly regretting her wish.
 Jareth reluctantly gives Sarah 13 hours to solve his labyrinth and find Toby before he is turned into a goblin forever.
 Sarah meets a dwarf named Hoggle who aids her to enter the labyrinth.
 She has trouble finding her way at first and meets a talking worm who inadvertently sends her in the wrong direction.

 Sarah ends up in an oubliette where she reunites with Hoggle.
-The two are confronted by Jareth, escape one of his traps, and encounter a large beast named Ludo.
+The two are confronted by Jareth, escape one of his traps, and encounter a troll named Ludo.
 Hoggle flees in a cowardly fashion, while Sarah befriends Ludo after freeing him from a trap but loses him in a forest.
-Hoggle encounters Jareth, who gives him an enchanted peach and instructs him to give it to Sarah, calling his loyalty into question, as he was supposed to take her back to the beginning of the labyrinth.
+Hoggle encounters Jareth, who instructs him to give an enchanted peach to Sarah, calling his loyalty into question, as he was supposed to take her back to the beginning of the labyrinth.
 Sarah is harassed by a group of creatures called The Fire Gang, but Hoggle comes to her aid.
-She kisses him, and they fall through a trapdoor that sends them to a flatulent swamp called the "Bog of Eternal Stench", where they reunite with Ludo.
-The trio meet the guard of the swamp, the anthropomorphic fox Sir Didymus and his sheepdog "steed" Ambrosius.
+She kisses him, and they fall through a trapdoor that deposits them in a flatulent swamp called the "Bog of Eternal Stench" where they reunite with Ludo.
+The trio meet the guard of the swamp, the anthropomorphic fox terrier Sir Didymus and his Old English Sheepdog "steed" Ambrosius.
 Ludo summons a trail of rocks to save Sarah from falling into the bog, and Didymus joins the group.
 The group gets hungry, so Hoggle gives Sarah the peach and runs away as she falls into a trance and forgets her quest.
-She has a dream where Jareth comes to her at a masquerade ball, proclaiming his love for her, but she rebuffs him and escapes, falling into a junkyard outside the Goblin City near Jareth's castle.
-An old Junk Lady fails to brainwash her, and she is rescued by Ludo and Sir Didymus.
+She dreams that Jareth comes to her at a masquerade ball, proclaiming his love for her, but she rebuffs him and escapes, falling into a junkyard outside the Goblin City near Jareth's castle.
+An old Junk Lady fails to brainwash her and she is rescued and has her memory restored by Ludo and Sir Didymus.
 They are confronted by the humongous robotic gate guard, but Hoggle comes to their rescue.
 Despite his feeling unworthy of forgiveness for his betrayal, Sarah and the others welcome him back, and they enter the city together.